 Everything You Need to Know About The Oil Price Collapse

-The collapse in oil prices is causing chaos amongst the world’s major currencies.
+The collapse in oil prices in 2020 has caused chaos amongst the world’s major currencies.
 Oil markets crashed following Organisation of the Petroleum Exporting Countries (OPEC) failing to strike a deal with Russia, triggering a price war with Saudi Arabia.
-This coupled with the lack of demand amid the coronavirus outbreak has caused a major collapse, with oil prices reaching their lowest levels since 2016.
+This coupled with the lack of demand amid the coronavirus outbreak caused a major collapse, with oil prices reaching their lowest levels since 2016.
 Here we outline the facts and discuss the implications that the collapse in oil prices will have on currency markets.

 Why did oil prices fall?